Oliver (singer): Personal life and death

 For a number of years in the mid-1990s, Oliver was treated for Sjögren syndrome, before being diagnosed with Non-Hodgkin lymphoma.
 By the time that disease was confirmed, it had spread throughout his body, giving little hope of a full remission.
 In 1999, his brother John donated bone marrow for a transplant to try to save Bill's life.
 However, he died ten months later on February 12, 2000, at LSU Hospital in Shreveport.
 Swofford is buried at Laurel Land Memorial Park in Dallas, Texas.

 In 2009, Ted Brown, a native of Swofford's home town, asked North Carolina legislators to introduce a resolution in the North Carolina General Assembly to honor Swofford and his contributions to music.
 On July 7, 2009, the resolution was passed.
-On the 40th anniversary of Swofford's hit-making success, Brown chaired and directed a musical tribute, "OliverFest" in honor of Swofford.
+On the 40th anniversary of Swofford's hit-making success, Brown chaired and directed a musical tribute, "OliverFest", in honor of Swofford.
 Bob Crewe, and "60's on 6" celebrity disc jockey, Phlash Phelps, served as honorary co-chair(s) with Brown.

 Oliver was inducted into the North Carolina Music Hall of Fame in 2010.
-In 2012, Oliver was inducted into the Blue Ridge Music Hall of Fame.
+In 2012, he was inducted into the Blue Ridge Music Hall of Fame.
 Four years later, he was inducted into the Wilkes County (North Carolina) Hall of Fame.